The2ndOne3/telebearsRTC/NOTES.md

 * Add login validation (no 2 people can have same email, etc.) -- LOW PRIORITY
 * Separate polling into own module -- LOW PRIORITY
 * Implement unwatching to save resources -- LOW PRIORITY
+* Refactor get.js to exclusively emit new datastructure -- LOW PRIORITY

 * Should we retry error requests on polling?
-* Refactor get.js to exclusively emit new datastructure -- LOW PRIORITY
-* Refactor alerts to its own thing -- LOW PRIORITY
+* Refactor alerts to its own library?

 ## Larry
 * Hook up stuff